 When creating your LinkedIn banner, your creativity knows no bounds, you don’t have to opt for your regular boring social media photos, think up something new, something fresh, something unique!

 This will make your brand well-defined and you won’t just be ‘one of the others’.

 Add your other social media platforms to your LinkedIn banners.
 Let your audience know how to reach you on your other social media.
-Including your social media on your banner would even serve as a ‘call-to-action’ and be a ginger to your audience.
+Including your social media on your banner would even serve as a ‘call-to-action’ and be ginger to your audience.

 Use the right tools!
 We know, it is tempting to just open up ‘Paint’ on your computer and start editing.
-However, you would agree that an image created using appropriate software like Adobe Photoshop or Illustrator would surely look more professional than one created via ‘Paint’.
+However, you would agree that an image created using an appropriate software like Adobe Photoshop or Illustrator would surely look more professional than one created via ‘Paint’.

 Pay attention to quality.
 Make use of stock-free and good looking images.
 Your LinkedIn banners portray your brand, using low-quality banners would make bad impressions on your audience.

 Note that people would judge your brand’s effectiveness and general service delivery based on the LinkedIn banner you use.
-Therefore, your banners should be of high quality and optimum resolution.
+Therefore, your banners should be of high quality and have optimum resolution.

 Now that you have a good idea of how to create dope and aesthetically-pleasing LinkedIn banners, let’s check out some handpicked examples of cool LinkedIn banners.

 - Skin Care